Martin Hayes (footballer): Management and coaching

 Hayes became player-manager at Bishop's Stortford in 1999 and remained in charge until 24 November 2008, when his contract was terminated after almost a decade in charge.

 In February 2009, he was appointed manager of Isthmian League First Division One North side Wingate & Finchley.
 In June 2010, he was appointed manager of Dover Athletic, a job he held until September 2011.

-During his time at Dover Athletic, he guided the club to their greatest-ever FA Cup run, reaching the third-round proper, where they lost at Huddersfield 2–0 in January 2011, having won a memorable first-round proper game at Kent neighbours Gillingham 2–0 in the first round and beating Aldershot 2–0 at home in the second round.
+During his time at Dover Athletic, he guided the club to their most successful FA Cup run, reaching the third-round proper, where they lost at Huddersfield 2–0 in January 2011, having won a game against Kent neighbours Gillingham 2–0 in the first round and beating Aldershot 2–0 at home in the second round.

 Hayes went on to manage Waltham Abbey, resigning in January 2016.

 Personal life

 Hayes was born in Walthamstow, London.
 He is the brother of Paul Hayes, a striker who is 17 years his junior.